alphagov/interaction-diagrams/README.md

     - name: <name of second participant>
       port: <port participant listens on>
 ```

+By default this tool expects there to be "Starting testClass.testName" and "Finishing testClass.testName" events in the packet stream it captures.
+That can be disabled by passing in the `-n` option.

+To ignore any service not listed in your participants.yml file pass in the `-f` option

 A special participant named "User" can be placed anywhere in the configuration file to indicate where traffic from the browser should appear in the diagram.